MicrosoftDocs/visualstudio-docs/docs/extensibility/lightweight-solution-load-extension-impact.md

 ## Troubleshooting

 Due to the nature of LSL, it is intentional that users cannot see a difference between loaded and deferred projects.
 This can make feature development and testing difficult.
-I

-If you would like visual hints in the UI for deferred projects:
+You can enable visual hints in the UI for deferred projects by doing the following:

 1. Close Visual Studio
 2. Regedit.exe